-Visitors welcome by appointment.
+Visitors welcome by appointment at other times.

 NZ Kauri Pine, King Billy Pine, Tas.
 Oak, Huon pine, copper.

 All materials used in the construction of Shelter are recycled from different places.

 The NZ Kauri comes from the demolition of shelving units out of the Royal Hobart Hospital.